FAQ on the Code of Conduct for Leasing of Retail Premises in Singapore

 No. Submission of audited sales report is only required for tenants that have rent structures that includes GTO (i.e. only applicable when rent structure is percentage GTO rent or base rent + percentage GTO rent).

-Landlords will provide tenants with a panel of auditors to choose from and must inform tenants the fees upfront when the request for the audit is made.
-These fees are to be shared on a 50:50 basis.
+Landlords will provide tenants a panel of auditors to choose from and must inform tenants of the fees upfront when the audit is requested.
+These fees will be shared on a 50:50 basis.
+Landlords must also provide an estimated fee for the audit.

 Electricity Charges